0abst/Rust-Substrate/README.md

     * Benchmark

-  * Testing smart contracts with the playground:
+  * Testing smart contracts with the ink playground has also be done (https://ink.substrate.io/).
+For instance:

     * ERC20

+    * ERC721